Opening Keynote Presentation

 CME/Nurse Contact Hour/CERP Certificates:

-*Only registered participants will be awarded Educational Credit for this presentation and are required to view the live presentation/recording through the Delegates Dashboard to be able to confirm attendace.
+*Only registered participants will be awarded Educational Credit for this presentation and are required to view the live presentation/recording through the Attendees Dashboard to be able to confirm attendace.

 *Please be aware that the Handouts to this presentation are for use only by individuals who have attended the live or recorded version of this presentation; and that they are for personal use only and are not to be shared with other non-attending individuals.
 Thank you.